Proful/devto/blog-posts/iam-test/iam-test.md

 canonical_url:
 ---

-As a beginner perspective, learning and exploring with the myriad of AWS services is often confusing and frustrating experience.An on top of that to get around the IAM concepts is seems like the most daunting task.
+As a beginner perspective, learning and exploring with the myriad of AWS services is often confusing and frustrating experience.
+On top of that to get around the IAM concepts is seems like the most daunting task.
 In this article, I will try to declutter the complexity of IAM concepts using plain english.

 To start with, Identity Access Management (IAM) is one of the core services of AWS.
 Using IAM, you can control who can access to AWS resources.